br41nslug/directus-websocket-subscribe/README.md

   `mv dist extensions/hooks/directus-websocket-subscribe`
 - Restart your Directus instance

+(For now the ESM build needs to be done with the main branch)

 # Configuration
 This extension can be configured in a couple of ways.
 Either via a custom hook, environment variables or by editing this extension directly.